Vaginal birth after C section, or VBAC, is an option for many women

 - The risk for uterine rupture is very, very low, but if it does occur, it is a serious medical situation.

-Our Grapevine and Alliance obgyns offer most women an option to try labor and delivery
+Our Grapevine and Fort Worth ObGyns offer most women an option to try labor and delivery

 The American Congress of Obstetricians and Gynecologists recommends that most women be offered a trial of labor after cesarean, or TOLAC, if they want to attempt a VBAC.
 A trial of labor simply means that a woman begins her labor with the intention of having a vaginal birth.
 She and the baby are closely monitored during labor, with the team aware that circumstances that occur during labor may necessitate a repeat C section.

-If a woman chooses to try a VBAC with a trial of labor, she needs to discuss this decision with our Grapevine and Alliance obgyns before going into labor so plans can be made to ensure that necessary staff is available.
+If a woman chooses to try a VBAC with a trial of labor, she needs to discuss this decision with our Grapevine and Fort Worth ObGyns before going into labor so plans can be made to ensure that necessary staff is available.

-If you are looking for a Southlake obgyn, our team is within easy driving distance.
-We are located in Grapevine and the Alliance area, with a team committed to the safety and health of mother and baby.
+If you are looking for a Southlake ObGyn, our team is within easy driving distance.
+We are located in Grapevine and the Fort Worth area, with a team committed to the safety and health of mother and baby.
 Contact us today for more information.